quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part17_7.2.2_Building.md

 ---

 #### Decoder in VAEs
 The decoder in the VAE generates a sample based on the distribution learned by the encoder.
-That is, it generates an instance probabilistically from the distribution \( p(x|\mu, \sigma) \).
+That is, it generates an instance probabilistically from the distribution $p(x|\mu, \sigma)$.
 :p What does the decoder do in a VAE?
 ??x
 In a Variational Autoencoder (VAE), the decoder takes the sampled latent variable from the distribution and generates a reconstruction of the original input data.
 This is done by mapping the latent space back to the input space.